karan-deep/minikube/README.md

 # Minikube

-- Run the **minikube-start.sh** script to create cluster whose services are accessible within it but used ingress to make them accessible.
+- Run the **minikube-start.sh** script to create cluster whose services are accessible within it but used ingress to make them accessible from outside cluster.

 - Pods will be pulled image through remote docker public repository. https://hub.docker.com/repositories/karan1801